Daughter tells of dad's unlikely bond with Charles Barkley

 The story has been shared widely since it was told last week by the scientist's daughter on "Only A Game," an NPR sports show produced by Boston-based WBUR.

-Shirley Wang says that her father, Lin Wang, approached Barkley at a hotel while on a business trip.
+Lin Wang, who immigrated from China, approached Barkley when they both happened to be staying at the same Sacramento, California, hotel.
 The two began talking, got dinner and exchanged numbers.

-They would meet up over the years to watch basketball games or hang out on the set of Barkley's show.
+Over the next couple of years, they would meet up to watch basketball games or hang out on the set of Barkley's TV show "Inside the NBA," Shirley Wang said.
+Her dad's co-workers didn't believe he was actually friends with the basketball legend and would tease him, she said.

+When Barkley's mother died in 2015, Lin Wang traveled to Leeds, Alabama, to be at the funeral.
+Barkley recounted to Shirley Wang on the WBUR show how her father stood out, and friends and family wondered who he was.

+Shortly afterward, Lin Wang was diagnosed with cancer.
+He died this year.

-When Lin Wang died this year, Barkley showed up at his funeral in Iowa to the surprise of other attendees.
+Shirley Wang says her family was shocked when Barkley showed up at his funeral in Iowa.

-Barkley tells Shirley Wang that their friendship gave him "great memories and great joy."
+A video posted on YouTube shows Barkley telling those who gathered to remember Lin Wang that he was blessed to know him.

+"He was a selfless man.
+He really cared about other people.
+And the world is going to be a little less happier because he's not here," Barkley said.